Reducing Your Risk of Viral Upper Respiratory Infections (Colds and Influenza)

 Seasonal Flu Vaccine

 The seasonal flu vaccine has been associated with fewer hospitalizations and deaths from influenza or pneumonia among the elderly living in a community.
 The Centers for Disease Control and Prevention (CDC) recommends that anyone aged 6 months and older should get a yearly flu vaccine.
-Children 6 months to 8 years of age will need 2 doses of the vaccine to help build immunity to the virus when getting vaccinated for the first time.
+Children aged 6 months to 8 years will need 2 doses of the vaccine to help build immunity to the virus when getting vaccinated for the first time.

 There are two types of seasonal flu vaccines: